Stephanie Geckle (1977 - 2020) - Obituary

 She is survived by husband Jon and children Thomas, 16, William, 15, Emily, 13, and Jonathan (Jack), 11.
 She is also survived by mother Marilyn Dover Newman and brother Michael Newman, as well as, by parents-in-law Steven and Carole Geckle, brother-in-law Greg Geckle, aunt Martha Dover and husband John, uncle Mark Dover, and cousins Julia and Madeline.

-Services for Stephanie were on October 17, 2020 at Unity Church in Lynnwood, WA and she was laid to rest at Woodlawn Cemetery in Snohomish, WA.
-Services were officiated by A Sacred Moment.
+Services for Stephanie were on October 17, 2020 at Unity Church in Lynnwood and she was laid to rest at Woodlawn Cemetery in Snohomish.

 The family wishes to thank the doctors and nurses at the University of Washington's Alvord Brain Tumor Center and Providence Hospital's Hospice Care Department.
-In lieu of flowers, the family requests that (optional) donations be made to the American Brain Tumor Association (ABTA.org
+In lieu of flowers, the family requests that donations be made to the American Brain Tumor Association.April 17, 1977 - October 11, 2020